crystaldonut/crystaldonut.github.io/content/topics/AboutMe.md

 ### 🤝 Leadership and Collaboration

 I have frequently donned the "product hat," leading teams and empowering colleagues to achieve their best for their organizations.
 My tenure at each company reflects my commitment to seeing projects through to their successful conclusion.

 ## 📈 Professional Background

 - **Past Experience:** My career includes long tenures at companies where I've engaged in multiple projects, showcasing my dedication to project completion and value addition.

 - **Education:** I hold a BS in Game Development with a Minor in Game Design from 2007.
-Beyond formal education, I've taught subjects like OpenGL, Git, CDK, Python, and software engineering.
+Beyond formal education, I've taught subjects like OpenGL, Git, CDK, Python, and software engineering to students and professionals.

 ## 🎯 My Commitment